Performance, Scalability, and Troubleshooting

 16. Click the Add Query button, and on the new line that appears, paste the following query:

 17. Click the Run queries button and see how the graph updates.
-A new line graph will appear showing that the vCPU on the guest is never not under load.
+A new line graph will appear along the bottom of the chart which shows that since the machine has started, there has never been a case where it was not under severe load.
+Our load generator is working as intended to really hammer the VM.

 Examining Dashboards